HippoCampusRobotics/fav_docs/tutorials/real_time_plotting.rst

 Parametric Plots
 ****************

-We can do parametric plots by using the right mouse button instead of the left one when dragging the selected data fields onto the plot.
+We can do parametric plots (i.e. x-y-plots instead of the x-axis being the time) by using the right mouse button instead of the left one when dragging the selected data fields onto the plot.

 Multiple Tabs
 *************